Information for Authors

 Title should be concise (no more than 50 words) and informative.
 It should attract the attention of a broad spectrum of potential readers.

-Authors are invited to include (remaining optional) a representative Graphical Abstract accompanying the manuscripts.
-A graphical abstract is a concise, illustrative reflection of the content of your article to capture reader’s attention; it can be an image, a video, an audio file, or a PowerPoint file.
-The graphical abstract should highlight the main point of your article and include a caption describing the image.
-A graphical abstract must undergo peer review along with the rest of your article.
+Only after the acceptance for publication of their manuscript, Authors are required to include a representative Graphical Abstract accompanying the manuscript.
+A Graphical Abstract is a concise, illustrative reflection of the content of your article to capture reader’s attention; it can be an image, a video, an audio file, or a PowerPoint file.
+The Graphical Abstract should highlight the main point of your article and include a caption describing the image.

-Prepare your Graphical Abstract by following IEEE guidelines:
+Authors may prepare their Graphical Abstracts by following IEEE guidelines: https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-article/prepare-supplementary-materials/developing-a-graphical-abstract/

 Figures, Tables, and References